 There is no single reason for this astronomical increase, but industry economists cite low production volumes, increasing production expenses, intense competition, and a lull in refinance activity as contributing factors.
 Even as more financial institutions and mortgage banks embrace digital lending and standalone automation tools, cost pressures continue to mount, leaving many business leaders perplexed as to why investments in automation are not making a more significant dent or bringing Cost Per Loan down.

-“Cost Per Loan is a good indicator of internal efficiency but is usually an estimate and provides little guidance as to where scalability and bottom-line performance can be specifically attacked on an ongoing basis.
-Without the specifics, the root problem will continue to plague the lender and staffing levels will stay in lock-step with loan volume changes”.
+In response to this question, our tech consultant stated, “Cost Per Loan is a good indicator of internal efficiency but is usually an estimate and provides little guidance as to where scalability and bottom-line performance can be specifically attacked on an ongoing basis.
+Without the specifics, the root problem will continue to plague the lender and staffing levels will stay in lock-step with loan volume changes. ”

-Moreover, says Loghry, “If you want to control your Cost Per Loan, either on the origination side or on the servicing side, you need to control your processes.
-If you do not understand (at a granular level) which individual lending activities have the highest impact to your bottom line, you cannot control the cost side of your business.
+Furthermore, our consultant added, “If you want to control your Cost Per Loan, either on the origination side or on the servicing side, you need to control your processes.
+If you do not understand (at a granular level) which individual lending activities have the highest impact on your bottom line, you cannot control the cost side of your business.
 If a lender is simply dividing the total costs by the number of loans processed, they are applying a simple math approach to a much more complex issue.”

-Loghry, who has spent his entire career helping lenders pinpoint process and technology inefficiencies in a practical and immediate way, explained that you cannot blame your systems for your Cost Per Loan unless you have done the work to understand how your processes are implemented in those systems.
+Consolidated Analytics technology consultants have spent significant time pinpointing process and technology inefficiencies in a practical and immediate way.
+Some have indicated that you cannot blame your systems for your Cost Per Loan unless you have done the work to understand how your processes are implemented in those systems.
 Getting a better understanding will enable lenders to translate process data into operational management data and technology road-mapping data.

-When it comes to using Cost Per Loan to make operational improvements, Loghry highlighted three key ways lenders can get a better handle on it:
+Here are three key ways lenders can get a better handle on Cost Per Loan:

 - Calculate your Cost Per loan from the bottom up, not the top down.
 General Cost Per Loan calculations don’t drill down to show staff utilization rates, process inefficiencies, parallel processing opportunities or wait times.